-Wapiti is a command-line application.
-So, it may not be easy for beginners.
+Wapiti is a command-line application, so it may not be easy for beginners.
 But for experts, it will perform well.
-For using this tool, you need to learn lots of commands which can be found in official documentation.
+To use this tool you need to learn lots of commands, which can be found in official documentation.

 W3af is a popular web application attack and audit framework.
 This framework aims to provide a better web application penetration testing platform.
-It is developed using Python.
-By using this tool, you will be able to identify more than 200 kinds of web application vulnerabilities including SQL injection, Cross-Site Scripting and many others.
+It was developed using Python.
+By using this tool, you will be able to identify more than 200 kinds of web application vulnerabilities including SQL injection, cross-site scripting and many others.

 It comes with a graphical and console interface.
-You can use it easily by using its easy to understand interface.
+You can use it easily, thanks to its simple interface.

-If you are using it with Graphical Interface, I do not think that you are going to face any problem with the tool.
+If you are using it with a graphical interface, I do not think that you are going to face any problems with the tool.
 You only need to select the options and then start the scanner.
 If a website needs authentication, you can also use authentication modules to scan the session-protected pages.

 We have already covered this tool in detail in our previous W3af walkthrough series.
 You can read those articles to know more about this tool.

-You can access source code at the Github repository: https://github.com/andresriancho/w3af/
+You can access source code at the GitHub repository here.

 If you are a beginner, this tool is not for you.
 This tool was designed for those who have a good understanding of HTTP protocol and can write codes.

-Webscarab provides many features which helps penetration testers work closely on a web application and find security vulnerabilities.
+WebScarab provides many features which help penetration testers work closely on a web application and find security vulnerabilities.
 It has a spider which can automatically find new URLs of the target website.
-It can easily extract scripts and HTML of the page.
-Proxy observes the traffic between server and your browser, and you can take control of the request and response by using available plugins.
-Available modules can easily detect most common vulnerabilities like SQL injection, XSS< CRLF and many other vulnerabilities.
+It can easily extract scripts and the HTML of the page.
+The proxy observes the traffic between the server and your browser, and you can take control of the request and response by using available plugins.
+Available modules can easily detect most common vulnerabilities like SQL injection, XSS, CRLF and many other vulnerabilities.

-Source code of the tool is available on Github: https://github.com/OWASP/OWASP-WebScarab
+The source code of the tool is available on GitHub here.

 This tool is available for Linux, FreeBSD, MacOS X and Windows.